rhizomatics/signalk-einklabel-plugin/README.md

 1. A SignalK server, preferably running Linux (MacOS does weird things with bluetooth)
 2. A Bluetooth adapter, that can handle BLE (Bluetooth Low Energy), which is Bluetooth v4.0 or higher
   - Bluetooth adapters for Linux can be tricky, TP-Link UB400 and Asus USB-BT500 are two well-known and available ones
-  - Some Raspberry Pi models come with it built-in
+  - Some Raspberry Pi models come with suitable Bluetooth it built-in
   - Don't worry about the very latest Bluetooth versions, 4.0 is basic, 5.0 is nice
   - Home Assistant is massively more popular than SignalK, and often also run on Raspberry Pi and similar, so good source of advice
 3. `bluez` package installed in Linux